Luxembourg employment law is mainly based on:

 i Employment relationship

 Employment relationships are essentially characterised through a legal link of subordination between the employer and employee.
 The employee must perform his or her duties under the authority and instruction of his or her employer.
-The employment relationship relies on:
+The employment relationship relies on the following:

-- a the provision and performance of effective work or services;
+- the provision and performance of effective work or services;

-- b compensation granted for the performance of work;
+- compensation granted for the performance of work;

-- c the subordination of the employee to the employer; and
+- the subordination of the employee to the employer; and

-- d the employer’s powers of direction and control over the employee.
+- the employer's powers of direction and control over the employee.

 Employment contracts must contain the following minimum requirements:

-- e the employee’s daily or weekly standard hours;
+- the employee's daily or weekly standard hours;

-- i the length of the employee’s notice period upon termination;
+- the length of the employee's notice period upon termination;

-- j the length of the employee’s probationary period, if any;
+- the length of the employee's probationary period, if any;

-- l reference to the collective agreement, if any; and
+- reference to the collective agreement, if any; and

-- m reference to the pension scheme, if any.
+- reference to the pension scheme, if any.

 Additional implied terms should be inserted in employment contracts for part-time and fixed-term employment.

-If there is no written employment contract, the employment relationship is deemed as valid.
-However, in case of dispute between the employer and the employee, the terms and conditions of employment may be brought in as evidence by the employee through any means.
+Even if there is no written employment contract, the employment relationship is deemed valid.
+However, in case of a dispute between the employer and the employee, the terms and conditions of employment may be brought in as evidence by the employee through any means.

 Any substantial amendment to an employment contract that is detrimental to the employee will be deemed as a substantial modification to the terms and conditions of employment.
 Under Luxembourg law, employers may impose essential modifications to the detriment of an employee for real and serious reasons.
 The procedure to be followed is similar to that relating to dismissals (e.g., in terms of notification, notice periods, requests for grounds and the obligation to communicate the reasons for the substantial amendment).